NgoXiem/javascript-basic-projects/README.md

+Test
-These are small projects I learnt and built in JavaScript
+hese are small projects I learnt and built in JavaScript